DavidWSnow/DWS-BookTemp/README.md

 ## Running tests

-If you follow the examples in the instructions, you will have a sample 6x9ʺ paperback (PDF), an EPUB 3 eBook built using the templates as a test.
+If you follow the examples in the instructions, you will have a sample 6x9ʺ paperback (PDF), an EPUB3 eBook built using the templates as a test.
 Each showing the named style elements.
 **DWS-BookTempNovel\_Epub3.epub **is what the novel will look like.
 You can view this in any EPUB reader, including [Amazon's Kindle